 A Church, with a capital C, is a community of Christians.
-Many Christians believe they have a role to play when
+Many Christians believe they have a role to play when they belong to a Church.
+Christians may participate in activities such as...

 - Attending church services - Attending Bible discussion or prayer groups - Supporting Christian youth clubs - Attend social gatherings that encourage others to join the Church community - Supporting outreach work such as running food banks or offering advice to those in need - Charity work - Volunteer in the church as a deacon or in the choir